itsdsun/Interactive-3D-points/README.md

-# 664proj
+# Final Project for Multimedia Systems -- Fall 19
-Final Project for Multimedia Systems -- Fall 19
+This project is an application that converts 1,500 data points into an interactive 3D graph, using Three.JS

-to run:
+### To run:
 npm run bundle
 double click on index.html